 Why should I be worried about my feet while on holiday?

 You have been given this advice leaflet because you are going on or thinking of going on holiday.
-Due to your diabetes, your feet are at risk of developing problems.
-This risk can sometimes increase while you are on holiday.
+Due to diabetes, your feet are at risk of developing problems, as diabetes can change:

 When you are on holiday your routine and environment change and you may be more active than usual, which can put your feet at increased risk of developing problems which can become serious.